-According to NBC News, “Nearly 1 in 10 LGBTQIA+ people in the United States experienced workplace discrimination in the last year, and almost half faced employment bias at some point in their careers.”
-No one should experience any kind of discrimination or be worried that expressing who they are could lead to unfair treatment.
+According to the Center for American Progress, in a survey conducted in 2022, “LGBTQI+ individuals continue to experience significantly higher rates of discrimination than non-LGBTQI+ individuals.”
+No one should experience any kind of discrimination or be worried that expressing who they are could lead to unfair treatment, especially at work.
 Lead by example and create a supportive environment for everyone, including your LGBTQIA+ employees.

-As we celebrate Pride Month, remember that LGBTQIA+ employees should be supported every month of the year.
-A survey showed that 36% of LGBTQIA+ people have experienced harassment or discrimination in the workplace, making it the second most common space where this group experiences discrimination, behind public spaces (51%).
-Your LGBTQIA+ employees want to be themselves and being in an environment that allows them to do so, without judgment, will help them feel safe.
+As we celebrate Pride Month, remember that LGBTQIA+ employees should feel supported every month of the year.
+One survey showed that 1 in 4 LGBTQ employees has experienced employment discrimination in the last five years and 46% of LGBTQ employees in the U.S. remain closeted at work.
+Your LGBTQIA+ employees want to be themselves and being in an environment that allows them to do so, without negative judgment, will help them feel safe.

 7 Ways to Create an Inclusive Workplace for Your LGBTQIA+ Employees